Francis, Duke of Anjou: Death

 The debacle at Antwerp marked the end of Anjou's military career.
-His mother, Catherine de' Medici, is said to have written to him that "would to God you had died young.
+His mother, Catherine de' Medici, is said to have written to him: "would to God you had died young.
 You would then not have been the cause of the death of so many brave gentlemen."
-Another insult followed when Elizabeth I formally ended her engagement to him after the massacre.
-The position of Anjou after this attack became impossible to hold, and he eventually left the country in June.
+Another insult followed when Elizabeth I formally terminated her engagement to him after the massacre.
+After this attack, Anjou's position became untenable and he eventually left the country in June.
 His departure also discredited William, who nevertheless maintained his support for Anjou.

 Soon Anjou fell seriously ill with "tertian ague", malaria.
 Catherine de' Medici brought him back to Paris, where he reconciled with his brother, King Henry III of France, in February 1584.
 Henry even embraced his brother, whom he had famously called le petit magot ("little macaque").
 By June, the Duke of Anjou was dead.
 He was 29.
-His premature death meant that the Huguenot Henry of Navarre became heir-presumptive, thus leading to an escalation in the French Wars of Religion.
+His premature death meant that the Huguenot Henry of Navarre became heir-presumptive, thereby causing an escalation in the French Wars of Religion.